deercreeklabs/lancaster/README.md

 * [fixed-schema](#fixed-schema): Creates a fixed schema.
 * [map-schema](#map-schema): Creates a map schema.
 Keys must be strings.
 * [record-schema](#record-schema): Creates a record schema.
-* [merged-record-schema](#merged-record-schema): Creates a record schema which contains all the fields of all record schemas passed in.
 * [union-schema](#union-schema): Creates a union schema.
 * [maybe](#schema): Creates a nillable schema.